tigre-bleu/aiodnsbrute/README.md

       --version                     Show the version and exit.
       --help                        Show this message and exit.

+If multiple domains are set, the flags apply to all of them.

 ### Examples

+Run a brute force with default options on multiple domains:

+    $ aiodnsbrute domain1.com domain2.com

 Run a brute force with some custom options: